Amzani/apidesk-sdk-test-def/docs/models/components/updateleadrequesttype.md

 # UpdateLeadRequestType

-Specifies the category or role of the website associated with the lead, such as 'personal', 'business', or 'portfolio'.
-This helps in categorizing the website information for better organization and retrieval.
-Ensure the type is a valid string that accurately reflects the website's purpose.
+Specifies the category or role of the website associated with the lead.
+This property helps in distinguishing between different types of websites, such as personal, business, or social media, which can be crucial for targeted communication and marketing strategies.
+Ensure the type is a valid string that accurately represents the website's purpose.

 ## Example Usage